spf2/yarn-sched-bot/README.md

 The sched bot will send a link to everyone asking them to pick available days.

+You can check on the status of your poll just by mentioning @sched, and it will reply like:

+> 3/6 have responded.
+Tomorrow is best so far.
+Alice, Bob and Chuck are free.
+Type @sched done or nevermind to announce result or stop poll [respectively]

+# What's next

+This is just a demo at this point.
+It needs a lot more features like:

 - TODO: Poll new participants as they are added or join
 - TODO: Offer other canned options (like "@sched weekend"), as well as specify date options (like doodle)
 - TODO: Time
+- TODO: Recurring polls